C-Tracy/ScriptingForBiologists/IntroToPython.md

-# Tutorial Walk Through of Python Variable Types and Methods
+# Python Variable Types and Methods

 ## Variable Types
 There are a wide array of variable types, many of which we will not need for this course.